GKN PLC - Form 8 (DD) GKN plc

 |Nil

-50% of the award is expected to the released in February in February 2019 and the remaining 50% is expected to be released in February 2021.
-The date of the month is dependent on the date that the company's financial results for the previous year are released, which is not yet known.

-The release of the award is subject to performance conditions and, in the case of the SEP 2017, a two year holding period.
+The release of the award is subject to performance conditions and a two year holding period.

 3. DEALINGS BY THE PERSON MAKING THE DISCLOSURE